By Andrea Ruttenberg, Ph.D.

 Finally, before wrapping up the Voice of the Customer interview, make sure the respondent doesn’t have anything else to add.
 We typically ask directly: “Is there anything else you think is important for me to know?
 Is there anything you wanted to say that we haven’t covered?”.
 Often, the answer is no. But, occasionally, respondents will provide a critical piece of information that changes the way we think about the topic.

-To learn more best practices for conducting Voice of the Customer interviews, sign up for our Listening to the Voice of the Customer training, taking place April 23-24th in Boston, MA.
+To learn more best practices for conducting Voice of the Customer interviews, sign up for our Listening to the Voice of the Customer training, taking place October 16-17th in Chicago, IL.